 A: I did everything myself.
 I don’t think one can claim to have written a book entirely unless one has written it in the words in which it is published.
 But I did all this work for more reasons than pride of authorship.
 Editing forced me to critically review my writing and led me to innumerable additional discoveries and increased depth of consideration.
 It also helped me to eliminate distractions and clarify content.
 I drew additional advantages from developing a table of contents as my writing progressed.
 The requirement of naming chapters succinctly, organizing them into sections and parts, and creating a sequence of subjects gave me irreplaceable inspiration.
 Finally, preparing an index helped me to an almost equal extent.
 It assisted me to implement consistency and forced me to define terms and consider their relationship.
 The book would not be anywhere near its level of accomplishment if I had delegated any of these tasks.

-A: An index is only of limited use in accessing the content of my treatise because it represents a continuous progression of thought.
+A: The Index is available in the Resources section.
+An index is only of limited use in accessing the content of my book because it represents a continuous progression of thought.
 That progression is best captured by its table of contents in conjunction with the transitory paragraphs at the end of each chapter.
 Further, many central terms are too extensively distributed throughout the text to make indexed references relevant.
 Upon that background, I prepared a foundation of what I regard to be salient references that readers might look up.
 But I want to remain open to indexing suggestions that can improve access for readers.
 This requires the index to be updateable.

-A: The quotes and poems are recordings of short thoughts that in one way or another relate to the work reflected in my Philosophy of Happiness book.
+A: The quotes and poems in the Knowing Series are recordings of short thoughts that in one way or another relate to the work reflected in my Philosophy of Happiness Book.
 They occurred to me over the years before, while, and after I wrote Philosophy of Happiness.
 As short thoughts go, they can often only touch upon subject matters.
 Some of these are directly addressed.
 Others are referenced in vignettes or sketches.
-All are written to instill readers with a hint or a less defined sense that may cause them to relate to their experiences and consider a topic.
-My music goes into a little more nuance, but tries to remain relatable.
-It forms an additional avenue for prompting listeners' thoughts and emotions.
+All are written to instill readers with a hint, an incompletely defined sense that may cause them to relate to their experiences and consider a topic.

 The genesis and function of the essays in Philosophic Reflections are similar.
 However, they have the luxury of expanding thoughts into more thorough considerations.
 Also, they contain more autobiographical aspects that describe my approach to philosophy and philosophical writing.

 A: I put a lot of thought not only into the technical design and execution of my books and their covers, but also their symbolic significance.
 A big part of this is represented in the color scheme I have chosen.
 My main work, Philosophy of Happiness, has a light sky blue cover in its nonpartitioned editions because this corresponds to its illumination of human existence in the bright light of day.
 Its partitioned paperback edition represents in Part One the brown earth that forms the basis of living existence and growth.
 The cover of Part Two is colored green to signify that living existence and growth.
 The colors also express more particularly the assessment of foundations of human existence that forms the focus of Part One and the development that springs from these foundations.
-The four books of philosophical quotes and poems in the Knowing series paint in tangerine, pink, mauve, and gray the preeminent colors of the sky at dawn and dusk.
-This reflects their nature as indications, afterglows, and settlings of the subject matters of Philosophy of Happiness.
-The daisy design on all my books carries a central significance that is addressed in some detail on its own page titled Daisy.
+The six books of philosophical quotes and poems in the Knowing series paint in tangerine, pink, mauve, gray, midnight blue and morning gold the preeminent colors of the sky from dusk through dawn.
+This reflects their nature as experiences, afterglows, dreams, and new beginnings of the subject matters of Philosophy of Happiness.
+The daisy design on all my books carries a central significance that is addressed in some detail in an essay entitled Daisy that is contained in my Philosophic Reflections book.
 Its stylized form on my collections of quotes and poems is surrounded by petals to express that these books contain thoughts that are related to but not necessarily contained in my main work.
 The fill colors of the stylized daisies represent four core symbols of green for life, red for love, yellow for sunlight and hope, and blue for water and air.
-Finally, the overarching "P" in the colophon of my imprint, Palioxis Publishing, exemplifies what it and its publications stand for: A reengagement after retreating.
+Finally, the overarching "P" in the colophon of my imprint, Palioxis Publishing, exemplifies what it and its publications stand for: A re-engagement after retreating.